 How much does my child need to eat?
 It’s so hard to know what is enough and we worry our kids are not getting the nourishment they need.
 Many times we think kids aren’t eating “anything” when in fact, they are eating the appropriate portion sizes for their age.

+Why do kids act so bad when parents are around?
 Are kids fifty million times worse for parents than anyone else?
 What Can You Do About It?
 Why is it that a child can be perfectly fine and then their mom or dad walks in and they go nutso in seconds flat?
 If you are a teacher, childcare provider or a parent, you have seen them phenomenon over and over again.
 It baffles parents and providers worldwide.

 Moms and Dads, there is nothing more frustrating than a child with a strong will.
 How do I know this?
 Well, I’ll tell you a secret…I was a strong-willed child.
 Not only that, I raised one.
 I have kept over 80 children in my 22-year career as a childcare provider.
 I have seen strong-willed children.
 I have loved strong-willed children.